Mindsflee/OSCPmindmap/README.md

 **Any suggestion is accepted in order to improve the map, change or add concepts.**

-The Repository is subidvided in:
+The Repository is subdivided in:

-* One Visio File (i you want to edit the original file)
+* One Visio File (if you want to edit the original file)
 * One PDF File
 * One PNG File